 “This is not an attack on academic freedom, but rather a response to falsehoods being presented as academia,” says Amanda Hohmann, Director of B’nai Brith’s League for Human Rights.
 “Tenured professors should all be concerned with what Hall has done in his capacity as a member of the University of Lethbridge faculty.
 He has used his credentials as an educator to establish the legitimacy of the theories he espouses.”

-Hall has been the subject of much controversy and media coverage since B’nai Brith exposed an antisemitic image posted to his Facebook page in August, which led to a subsequent police investigation that was closed without criminal charges (page doesn’t exist).
+Hall has been the subject of much controversy and media coverage since B’nai Brith exposed an antisemitic image posted to his Facebook page in August, which led to a subsequent police investigation that was closed without criminal charges (page does not exist).

 Last week, B’nai Brith launched a petition that called on the University of Lethbridge to investigate Hall, which has attracted over 1,500 signatures.